Reductions In Federal Funding For Health Law Navigators Cut Unevenly

 "We are between the rock and the hard place," says Shelli Quenga, who runs programs at the nonprofit Palmetto Project, South Carolina's largest navigator group.
 "We know that people in rural areas don't have as much Internet access.
 The people who need help are probably in the rural areas, but we can't afford [to send navigators there]."

-Instead, Quenga says she will have to be strategic about where she plans to place navigators.
+Instead, Quenga says, she will have to be strategic about where she plans to place navigators.
 "It is based on those areas that are (a) more densely populated and (b) had a higher level of ACA enrollment for 2017," she explains.

 That means about two-thirds of the state's counties will not have a navigator.
 Quenga is still planning to help people in those areas by using screen-sharing technology to walk people through sign-ups.
 She adds that people can always call the federal call center for help.
 But that's not ideal, she says.

 Quenga says her employees really take the time to work through complicated cases.
 For example, she says, "Lots of people have family members sleeping on their couch.
 Do you count that person as a tax dependent or not?"